perezrei/practice-code-review/src/intersection/for-loops-rayane/README.md

 ## Strategy

-I chose to used nested for-loops and push() method to solve this challenge.
+I chose to used nested for-loops, push() and filter() methods to solve this challenge.

-Iteration with stepper variable.

 1. Create a new empty array to store the common items.
 2. Loop through array1 and iterate it from beginning to the end.
 3. Loop through array2 and iterate it from beginning to the end.
 4. Compare each item from array1 to array2 and if it finds any common item then return to a new array.
+5. Use a second function to filter duplicate elements and get only unique values out of the matched values.

 ---